hayleyw7/ctd-mentor-R7-forum/README.md

 This repository is to be used as the base for Rails lessons 6 and 7.
 The lesson information is below.

+**I am a volunteer instructor there, and this an example repo to help each student through the progression of these lessons.**

 [Assignment 6](/lessons/Assignment-Rails-Introduction.md)
 [Assignment 7.1](/lessons/Assignment-7_1-Active-Record-Associations.md)
 [Assignment 7.2](/lessons/Assignment-7_2-Subscriptions)